 The Pinnacle Master Lease is commonly known as a triple-net lease.
-Accordingly, in addition to rent, Pinnacle Tenant will be required to pay the following: (1) all facility maintenance, (2) all insurance required in connection with the leased properties and the business conducted on the leased properties, (3) taxes levied on or with respect to the leased properties (other than taxes on the income of the Landlord) and (4) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased, the initial annual aggregate rent payable by Pinnacle Tenant will be \$377 million.
+Accordingly, in addition to rent, Pinnacle Tenant will be required to pay the following: (1) all facility maintenance, (2) all insurance required in connection with the leased properties and the business conducted on the leased properties, (3) taxes levied on or with respect to the leased properties (other than taxes on the income of the Landlord) and (4) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.
+Under the Pinnacle Master Lease, the initial annual aggregate rent payable by Pinnacle Tenant will be \$377 million.